Resilient Multi-Dimensional Consensus in Adversarial Environment: Problem Formulation

+where $\tilde{x}^i(k)$ is termed as an \textit{``auxiliary point''} throughout this paper, and is calculated by a certain function of agent $i$'s in-neighboring states.
+Moreover, $\varepsilon^i(k)$ is termed as a `` residual''.
+With respect to different ways of calculating $\tilde{x}^i(k)$ and $\varepsilon^i(k)$, various algorithms are developed by the research community to solve the consensus problem, see \cite{ren2007information,raffard2004distributed,olfati2004consensus,olfati2005consensus,moallemi2006consensus} for examples.

-It is worth noticing that an implicit assumption for the effectiveness of the existing approaches is that all agents are reliable throughout the execution, and cooperate to achieve the desired value.
+It is worth noticing that, the standard approaches implicitly assume that all agents are reliable throughout the execution and cooperate to achieve the desired value.
 However, as the number of local agents increases, certain concerns arise that make this assumption to be violated.
 As discussed before, the strong dependence of distributed algorithms on the communication infrastructures creates lots of vulnerabilities for cyber attacks, where the transmitted information might be manipulated by external adversaries.
-Additionally, ``non-participant'' agent may exist, who deviates from the normal update rule and sends out self-designed information to its neighbors for its own benefits.
-Clearly, such misbehaviors would degrade the performance of consensus protocols: they can either prevent the benign agents from reaching a consensus, or manipulate the final agreement to be false.
-In fact, as shown in \cite{sundaram2018distributed}, a single ``stubborn'' agent can cause all agents to agree on an arbitrary value, by simply keeping this value constant.
+Additionally, a ``non-participant'' agent may exist, that deviates from the normal update rule and sends out self-designed information to its neighbors for its own benefits.
+Clearly, such misbehaviors would degrade the performance of consensus protocols: they can either prevent the benign agents from reaching a consensus or manipulate the final agreement to be false.
+In fact, as shown in \cite{sundaram2018distributed}, a single ``stubborn'' agent can cause all agents to agree on an arbitrary value by simply keeping this value constant.

 These security concerns lead to the study of resilient consensus protocols.
-That is, we intend to present a secure strategy to achieve the agreement among healthy agents while raising its resilience so as to avoid being influenced by the network misbehaviors too much.
-By saying ``resilient'', we aim to achieve the following objectives, regardless of the choice of initial states and even in the adversarial environment: \begin{enumerate} \item\emph{Agreement:} As $k$ goes to infinity, it holds that $x^i(k) = \bar{x}$ with some $\bar{x}\in\mathbb{R}^d$, for any benign agent $i$; \item\emph{Validity:} At any time and for any benign agent, its state remains in the convex hull of all benign agents' initial values. \end{enumerate}
+In this paper, we intend to present a secure strategy to achieve the agreement among healthy agents while raising its resiliency so as to avoid being seriously influenced by the network misbehavior.

-We elucidate these conditions as below.
-Firstly, the states of the benign agents should converge to the same constant value even in the presence of misbehaving ones.
-In addition, they are not allowed to leave the convex hull of their initial states throughout the procedure.
-It is observed that if $1$D problem is considered, the validity condition would be equivalent to the standard one adopted in the existing literatures \cite{dolev1986reaching,kieckhafer1994reaching,vaidya2012iterative,de1998multistep,leblanc2013resilient,dibaji2015consensus}.
-That is, the states of benign agents should always remain in the interval formed by the minimum and maximum of their initial values.